South Africa: Community Health and Social Policy

 - SIT Study Abroad Gear

-Students visit a number of hospitals in Durban, in small groups.
-This is an opportunity to directly observe the varying quality of healthcare facilities, invariably noting the great work done by dedicated health workers who provide the best service they can, often in difficult contexts.
+Students visit a number of hospitals or clinics in Durban, in small groups.
+This is an opportunity to directly observe the varying quality of healthcare facilities, invariably noting the great work done by dedicated health workers who provide the best service they can, often in difficult circumstances.

 The current government wants to move toward inclusion, closing specialized schools and having students attend regular schools.
 SIT students consider the resources, challenges, and benefits associated with special needs schools and discuss the cost-benefit of special education.
 For comparison, students also visit a traditional school.